zanishbilal/chatbot/README.md

 ```

 ## 🛠️ Usage
-- Upload fabric images.
+- Upload larg pdf.
-- Chat with the bot to get fabric analysis.
+- Chat with the bot to get insight analysis.
 - Retrieve past inspections from Pinecone.

 ## ⚙️ Configuration